 Corporate India today serves global needs and brings in overseas income which is chargeable to Indian tax net as a resident of India.
 Flip side of this paves way for claim for taxes paid at foreign jurisdiction based on the source of income.
 Without clear guidelines on the credit mechanism, there were uncertainty on determination of quantum of credit eligibility, which had led to lots of litigation.
-The attempt which CBDT has made to settle the dust by notifying rules for foreign tax credit will come into force from 1.4.2017.
+The attempt which CBDT has made to settle the dust by notifying rules for foreign tax credit was come into force from 1.4.2017.

 This article attempts to brief the concept of Foreign Tax Credit (FTC), various methods of relief practiced across the globe and touches upon few important judgments on FTC while pointing out the essence of the notified FTC rules.